 Associations that have been granted association status have plenty of possibilities to influence.
 Subject and advocacy associations are heard when student representatives are nominated for the university’s administrative bodies and tutoring is organised together between associations, the university and the student union.
 The associations can also file a motion to TREY’s board and council.

 One of the responsibilities of an association with association status is the annual association announcement, which can be delivered together with the application for an operational grant.
 If the association’s rules change, the new rules must be delivered to the association sector.

 Associations are divided into four categories: subject associations with student intake, other associations, advocacy associations and hobby associations.

 The association status is applied from TREY’s board, and they decide about granting the status.
-The application is done with a form that must include:
+The application of the association status is done through an electronic Jotform formulary.

-The application must include the association’s operative rules and the latest verified agenda as an appendix.
+The application must include the association’s operative rules and the latest verified action plan as an appendix.

 The association status application is open all year long, and TREY’s board will process the application within a month after it has been sent.
-Send the association status application to: firstname.lastname@example.org.
 If there are many subject or advocacy associations that serve the same purpose, only one of them can be granted association status.